-Referring to Vishnu Puran, Lord Krishna once asked mother Yashoda the reason for worshipping God Indra.
-Mother Yashoda explained that people worship God Indra in order to get satisfactory rain for farming, foddering cows or to obtain cereals from cultivated lands.
-Young Kanha disagreed with Maa Yashoda and asked the villagers to stop worshipping God Indra, instead of it he requested them to worship the Govardhan mountain, as the mountain would help the villagers to bring adequate rain.
-Lord Krishna ended the rituals to offer large amounts of food to God Indra and further advised the villagers to use it for feeding their families.
+As per the Vishnu Puran, Lord Krishna once asked mother Yashodaji why everyone worship and pray to God Indra.
+Mother Yashodaji explains that people worship God Indra in order to get enough rain for planting, foddering cows, or harvesting cereals from cultivated fields.
+Young Kanha was not satisfied with Maa Yashoda and said that instead of worshipping Lord Indra they should worship Govardhan Parvat, which would help the villagers to get enough rain.
+Lord Krishna put an end to the villagers' practises of offering huge quantities of food to God Indra and advised them to use it to feed their families.

 On the occasion of Annakut Puja, a large number of pilgrims travel to worship Govardhan mountain, which is located in Mathura, Uttar Pradesh.
 The elderly people who are unable to walk on the mountain, prepare Chhappan Bhoga prasad for Lord Krishna.
 Chappan Bhog is basically 56 different food items made up of delicacies, sweets or savouries.
-Offering a prasad of Chappan Bhog symbolizes an individual's respect towards mother nature, or in other words, one may receive the divine blessings of Lord Krishna.
-After worshipping Lord Krishna, a group of people serve Chappan Bhog prasad to the other devotees and sing Govardhan Puja bhajan.
+Offering a prasad of Chappan Bhog symbolises an individual's respect towards Mother Nature, or in other words, one may receive the divine blessings of Lord Krishna.
+After worshipping Lord Krishna, a group of people serve Chappan Bhog prasad to the other devotees and also sing Govardhan Puja bhajan.

 Govardhan Puja Vidhi

-- In the morning, light diyas and incense sticks inside your home temple
+- Light diyas and incense sticks inside their home temple

-- Sing devotional songs, mantras and revolve around the idol of Govardhan
+- Devotees sing devotional songs, mantras and revolve around the idol of Govardhan

-- Do giri Govardhan Puja aarti and serve prasad to other devotees
+- Lastly, Govardhan Puja aarti is done and serve prasad to other devotees.

 Govardhan Puja Mantra

-Recite the below mantra in front of the Govardhan idol in order to complete your puja:
+Recite the below Govardhan mantra in front of the Govardhan idol in order to complete your puja: